 Business plans are known for being hefty documents outlining an entire business, and Yoga teacher business plans often follow this structure.
-However, I have found that a more lean and light weight guide that’s straight to the point and actionable is the best format for busy Yoga teachers by offering all the direction of a traditional document but without the nuances, focusing directly instead on the where, when, how, and whats.
-It needs to be a plan with clearly defined customers, competitors, and goals which leads to specifically correlated actions.
-By having these measurable goals, you’ll know exactly where you are and be able to overtime, raise and meet your objectives with sensible tactics.
+However, I have found that a leaner and lightweight guide that’s straight to the point and actionable is the best format for busy Yoga teachers by offering all the direction of a traditional document but without the nuances, focusing directly instead of on the where, when, how, and what’s.
+It needs to be a plan with clearly defined customers, competitors, and goals which lead to specifically correlated actions.
+By having these measurable goals, you’ll know exactly where you are and be able to over time, raise and meet your objectives with sensible tactics.

 - Yoga Industry Overview and Trends: Research, list and describe all the categories of services that are happening and sought after in the Yoga industry.
 Are there any trends that have been growing, or something on the horizon that might get bigger?
 We know Yoga retreats are everywhere but is there a specific group of people inclining towards more hardcore spirituality for instance, or is gourmet yoga really going to turn into a thing?
 Put down everything you know that’s out there so you know what you can work off of from the get-go.

 With the gathered customer data, industry services list and your own ideas, choose the customer segments you’d like to target.
 Broadly going for every customer out there can be one possibility for yoga newcomers, but eventually, each yoga customer group has their specific needs and not bringing a yoga experience tailored to that subset can mean business lost.
 Once you’ve identified the groups you want to focus on, flesh out the descriptions of these groups with more detail through deeper research.
 These descriptions should inform what sort of product they are likely to respond most positively too.